Current through End of 2007 Legislative Legislative Session

 History: L. 1986, ch.
 35, § 2; L. 2007, ch, 140, § 10, July 1.

 8-2503.
-Same; wearing of seat belt by certain persons required; exceptions; educational program; evaluation of effectiveness of act; act enforced only when driver stopped for violation of another law.
+Same; wearing of seat belt by certain persons required; exceptions; educational program; evaluation of effectiveness of act.

-(b) Each occupant of a passenger car manufactured with safety belts in compliance with federal motor vehicle safety standard no. 208, who is at least 14 years of age but less than 18 years of age, shall have a safety belt properly fastened about such person’s body at all times when the passenger car is in motion.
+(2) Each occupant of either a passenger car manufactured with safety belts in compliance with federal motor vehicle safety standard no. 208, or an autocycle, who is at least 14 years of age but less than 18 years of age, shall have a safety belt properly fastened about such person’s body at all times when the passenger car is in motion.

 (1) An occupant of a passenger car who possesses a written statement from a licensed physician that such person is unable for medical reasons to wear a safety belt system;